Erotic art: History

 The ancient Greeks painted sexual scenes on their ceramics, many of them famous for being some of the earliest depictions of same-sex relations and pederasty, and there are many sexually explicit paintings on the walls of ruined Roman buildings in Pompeii.
-The Moche of Peru are another ancient people who sculpted explicit scenes of sex into their pottery.
-There is an entire gallery devoted to pre-Columbian erotic ceramics (Moche culture) in Lima at the Larco Museum.
-Edward Perry Warren adapted a love for Greek Art during college and collected Greek erotic art pieces that often represented gay sexual relationships, such as the Warren Cup, a Greco-Roman drinking cup which features scenes of anal sex between males.
+Edward Perry Warren adopted a love for Greek Art during college and collected Greek erotic art pieces that often represented gay sexual relationships, such as the Warren Cup, a Greco-Roman drinking cup which features scenes of anal sex between males.
 Many of Warren's eclectic pieces collected over the years are in the Boston Museum of Fine Art.

-Shunga print.
-Hokusai.
-Japan.
-1815–1823.